An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Results

 \subsection{ISW breaking on a sloping beach}

-The last test case investigates the effectiveness of the proposed variational mesh movement on a complex phenomenon that includes overturning of the isopycnal surfaces and thus more nuanced approaches must be considered.
-Thus, we focus on the breaking of an ISW on a linear and emerging beach-like topography.
-The subject of the breaking of ISWs has been the subject of numerous studies, due to the complexity of the phenomenon and its critical role in the continental shelf cascade of energy that it triggers.
+The last test case investigates the effectiveness of the proposed variational mesh movement on a complex phenomenon that includes overturning of the isopycnal surfaces, and thus more nuanced approaches must be considered.
+Specifically, we focus on the breaking of an ISW on a linear and emerging beach-like topography.
+The breaking of ISWs has been the subject of numerous studies, due to the complexity of the phenomenon and its critical role in the continental shelf cascade of energy.
 For an extensive review of the subject, the reader is referred to \cite{stastna2024simulations}.

-Unlike the previous ones, in this test case a purely isopycnal formulation would totally fail to capture the phenomenon since such a scheme negates vertical mass transfer that is an inherent feature of wave breaking.
+Unlike the previous ones, in this test case a purely isopycnal formulation would totally fail to capture the phenomenon since such a scheme negates vertical mass transfer which is an inherent feature of wave breaking.
 As such, it is natural to assume that overly limiting $\vartheta$ through a large Lagrangian bias ($a_\vartheta$) would produce erroneous results.
-Thus, in order to reduce spurious mixing, one should consider the use of the $a_M$ parameter so that the vertical spacing is denser at areas with large vertical density gradients.
+Thus, in order to reduce spurious mixing, one should consider the use of the $a_M$ parameter so that the vertical spacing is denser in areas with large vertical density gradients.
 The results that follow will demonstrate the effectiveness of this approach.

 Specifically, we consider \verb|case 60| from \cite{aghsaee2010breaking}, where an ISW with the same characteristics as the one in \S\ref{sec:djl} propagates towards a beach with constant slope equal to $0.3$.
-The phenomenon consists of a plunging breaker and thus overturning and vertical mixing is prevalent.
+The phenomenon consists of a plunging breaker and thus overturning and vertical mass transfer are prevalent.

-The numerical domain consists of $600 \times 75$ cells that cover the area $ (x,z) \in [0,3] \times [-0.15,0] $, while the bottom starts to slope upwards at $x=2.4m$.
+The numerical domain consists of $600 \times 75$ cells that cover the area $ (x,z) \in [ 0 , 3 m ] \times [ -0.15 m , 0 ] $, while the bottom starts to slope upwards at $x=2.4m$.
 All boundaries are considered as impenetrable walls.
-At all cases, the Boussinesq approximation is used (see \S\ref{sec:formulation}).
 The variational mesh movement is utilized with $a_x=a_\xi=1$, with $a_\vartheta,a_M$ varying between simulations.
-A simulation on a fixed $\sigma$-grid is also performed by prescribing $\vartheta$ through \cite[eq.(16b)]{alexandris2024semi}.
+A simulation on a fixed $\sigma$-grid is also performed by prescribing $\vartheta$ through \cite[eq.(16b)]{alexandris2024semi} in order to provide a non-ALE configuration.